-Many traumatic injuries are discussed elsewhere in The Manual; for bone and joint injuries, see Overview of Musculoskeletal Injuries; for spinal cord injury, see Spinal Trauma; for head injury, see Traumatic Brain Injury; for facial injury, see Introduction to Facial Trauma; for eye injury, see Overview of Eye Trauma; for genitourinary injury, see Introduction to Genitourinary Tract Trauma; for lacerations, see Lacerations.
+Many traumatic injuries are discussed elsewhere in The Manual; for bone and joint injuries, see Overview of Fractures, Dislocations, and Sprains; for spinal cord injury, see Spinal Trauma; for head injury, see Traumatic Brain Injury; for facial injury, see Introduction to Facial Trauma; for eye injury, see Overview of Eye Trauma; for genitourinary injury, see Introduction to Genitourinary Tract Trauma; for lacerations, see Lacerations.

 Of the myriad ways people are injured, most can be categorized as blunt or penetrating.
 Blunt injury involves a forceful impact (eg, blow, kick, strike with an object, fall, motor vehicle crash, blast).
 Penetrating injury involves breach of the skin by an object (eg, knife, broken glass) or projectile (eg, bullet, shrapnel from an explosion).

 Other injury types include thermal and chemical burns, toxic inhalations or ingestions, and radiation injury.

 All injuries, by definition, cause direct tissue damage, the nature and extent depending on the anatomic site, mechanism, and intensity of trauma.
 Severe direct tissue damage to critical organs (eg, to the heart, brain, spinal cord) is responsible for most immediate trauma deaths.